czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 Interviewing is a great way of validating those pain points you have spotted using the previous techniques.

 These interviews can be held on the phone, by Skype or in person.
-You can interview customers or get in-depth information from the company you are writing for by interviewing the owners.

-Also if you are not familiar with a specific industry you could interview industry experts.
+Interview your customers and experts in your industry.

 ## **12. Competitors**

-Research doesn’t just end with finding out about the business, products and consumers.
-You should also be aware of their competitors.
+Research doesn’t just end with your business, products and consumers.
+You should also be aware of your competitors.

 What sort of content are they producing on their blogs and website?
 And how much traffic are they generating from that content?

-You can use SEMRush to see where their competitors are getting their backlinks from and what keywords they are ranking for.
+You can use SEMRush to see where your competitors are getting their backlinks from and what keywords they are ranking for.

-You can also gauge what to include in your copy by reading what their competitors have included and left out.
+You can also gauge what to include in your copy by reading what your competitors have included and left out.

 ## **Final thoughts**

 There is no set way of doing research.
 I think it all depends on the project.
-Sometimes you might use all these techniques to write good content if it is an industry you aren’t familiar with.
+Sometimes you might use all these techniques or you might prefer to focus on one.

-Or you might only need to use one of these methods if you are writing about a topic you are comfortable with.
-The most important thing is that your content brings something new to the table and offers value to your readers.
+The most important thing is that your content brings something new to the table and offers value to your readers and potential customers.

 Looking to use content writing to drive leads to your website?
 If so [drop me a line.](https://www.ruthchernous.com/contact/ "Contact me")